 These companies, including but not limited to Tesla, Audi, Ford, and Volvo, are creating and testing cars that can take a passenger from one place to another without the driver ever touching the wheel.
 This requires the AI to make decisions based on the movements of other cars, and to follow navigation instructions provided by satellite.

 In the healthcare industry, AI software can utilize natural language processing to take a physician’s notes, organize them, and create a patient file with suggestions for future care.

 Additionally, while AI can help immensely with data collection and organization, it has not yet been fully integrated into the diagnostic process.
-It is difficult for healthcare practices to combine an AI diagnostic with the healthcare staff, and many AIs are only capable of diagnosing illnesses within a very specific area of medicine.
+It is difficult for healthcare practices to combine an AI diagnostic with the healthcare call center staff, and many AIs are only capable of diagnosing illnesses within a very specific area of medicine.
 Nevertheless, AI shows great promise in medical diagnosis, where future solutions could help tighten accuracy in the field.
 The Southern Medical Association states that, in the U.S., 5% of outpatients receive an incorrect diagnosis, sometimes resulting in serious or fatal injury.
 Someday, AI could bring that number close to zero.

 AI and Therapy

 According to the Kaiser Family Foundation, four out of every 10 Americans suffered from symptoms of anxiety or depression during the COVID-19 pandemic.
 As a result, the need for therapists has risen, but some people feel that finding a therapist is not possible because of other financial responsibilities.

 However, AI programs such as Woebot Health offer therapeutic services for people addressing mental illnesses.
 Several apps facilitate everything from guided meditations to one-on-one virtual calls with therapists, but some apps are now using AI to treat users with cognitive behavioral therapy as well.
 These solutions are all good news to those looking for a more affordable option in mental health treatment.